Layblar/platform/docs/architecture.md

 **Preconditions** :

 - None

 **Postconditions** :

 - A new user was successfully created.
 - A new household was successfully created.
 - The new user is part of the new household

 **Collaborators** :

-## Login User
+## Login User {loginuser}

 **Description** : Allow a user to log in.